MaliciousFiles/Name-Color-Bot/README.md

 > `token`: place token in this file, this will be loaded by vcping.py to authenticate with discord.
 >
-> `namecolorbot.py`: primary executable for vcping.
+> `namecolorchange.py`: primary executable for vcping.
->
-> `namecolorbot.service`: systemd unit for deployment on a systemd